ray.data.Dataset.flat_map

 - Parameters

-fn – The function to apply to each record, or a class type that can be instantiated to create such a callable.
+fn – The function or generator to apply to each record, or a class type that can be instantiated to create such a callable.
 Callable classes are only supported for the actor compute strategy.

 See also